 Fireworks and Family Fun Abound at Pottawatomie Park 4th of July Celebration

-The St. Charles Park District in cooperation with the City of St. Charles hosts what is widely acknowledged as one of the best extravaganza of awe-inducing fireworks displays in the region on Wednesday, July 4.
+The St. Charles Park District in cooperation with the City of St. Charles hosts what is widely acknowledged as one of the best fireworks display in the region on July 4.

 An elaborate, par-42, 18-hole course, River View Miniature Golf features an interactive babbling brook, waterfall, sand traps, windmill, lighthouse, and bridges to challenge golfers, and its picturesque setting amid natural landscape on the banks of the Fox River provides a serene and scenic backdrop.
 The last tee-off time on July 4 is 7pm and adults 16 and older pay only $6 per 18 holes of golf.
 The cost for children is $5, and those 5 and younger pay only $3.

 And of course Swanson Pool and Pottawatomie Golf Course are right there, too.
 The pool will open at 10:30am for park district residents and season pass holders and at 11:30 for non-residents.
 The daily admission fee is $7 for residents and $11 for non-residents.
-On the 4th of July, the pool will close early, at 6pm.
+On the 4th of July, the pool will close at 6pm.
+Ages 10 & under must be accompanied by a person, ages 16+.
+Only bathing suits may be worn for swimming, no cutoffs.
 Ranked the 15th-best 9-hole golf course in the country by Golf World magazine, Pottawatomie Golf Course will open at 6am on 4th of July, with the last tee time available at 4pm.
 Once the course is cleared of golfers, it is open to the public as one of the best spots from which to view the evening’s fireworks.

 Fireworks, music, golf, swimming – Pottawatomie Park has everything you need to celebrate our nation’s birthday with family and friends.